MicrosoftDocs/architecture-center/docs/example-scenario/batch/fsi-workloads-using-batch-content.md

 The architecture provides two options to connect to the network so you can submit jobs to the Batch service:

-1. **Use VPN Gateway**.
+- **Use VPN Gateway**.
 Connect to the hub network using a VPN Gateway.
 After connected to the VPN, the you can submit jobs to the Batch service from the local machine directly, which also makes it easier to monitor jobs using Batch Explorer installed on the local machine.
 This configuration requires that the Azure CLI, Batch Explorer, and other tools are installed on the local machine.
 Alternatively, after connected to the VPN, you can use the Linux or Windows Jumpboxes to submit jobs to the Batch service.
 Doing so requires that you have an SSH client or RDP client installed on the local machine.

-1. **Use Azure Bastion**.
-Instead of using VPN, you can use Azure Bastion to sign in to the Linux and/or Windows Jumpboxes.
+- **Use Azure Bastion**.
+Instead of using VPN, you can use Azure Bastion to sign in to the Linux or Windows Jumpboxes.
 Sign in to the Azure portal and then use Azure Bastion to sign in to the jumpbox VM directly from the web browser.
-After logged on to the jumpbox, you can submit jobs to the Batch service using the Azure CLI, Batch Explorer, and other tools installed on the jumpbox.
+After signed in to the jumpbox, you can submit jobs to the Batch service using the Azure CLI, Batch Explorer, and other tools installed on the jumpbox.

 ## Considerations